Justinas-Sakalavicius/AWS/RDS/selfcheck.md

   - Comparison:
     1) `Multi-AZ Deployments:`
-      - Multi-AZ deployments are primarily used for high availability and failover support.
+      - `Multi-AZ deployments` are primarily used for `high availability` and `failover support`.
 In a Multi-AZ deployment, Amazon RDS automatically provisions and maintains a synchronous standby replica of your DB instance in a different Availability Zone.
 The primary DB instance is synchronously replicated across Availability Zones to a standby replica to provide data redundancy, eliminate I/O freezes, and minimize latency spikes during system backups.

-      - In the event of planned database maintenance, DB instance failure, or an Availability Zone failure, Amazon RDS automatically performs a failover to the standby, ensuring that your database operations can resume quickly without manual intervention.
+      - In the `event` of `planned database maintenance`, DB instance failure, or an Availability Zone failure, Amazon RDS automatically `performs a failover to the standby`, `ensuring` that your `database operations can resume quickly without manual intervention`.

-      - Multi-AZ deployments are a good fit for production workloads where downtime and data loss cannot be tolerated.
+      - `Multi-AZ deployments` are a good fit for production workloads where `downtime and data loss cannot be tolerated`.
     2) `Read Replicas:`
-      - Read Replicas, on the other hand, are primarily used to offload read traffic from your primary database instance.
-You can create one or more replicas of a given source DB Instance and serve high-volume application read traffic from multiple copies of your data, thereby increasing aggregate read throughput.
+      - `Read Replicas`, on the other hand, are primarily used to `offload read traffic from your primary database instance`.
+You can create `one or more replicas` of a given source DB Instance and serve `high-volume application read traffic from multiple copies of your data`, thereby `increasing aggregate read throughput`.

-      - Read Replicas are not used for automatic failover and do not protect against DB instance failure or Availability Zone failure.
-However, in the event of a failure of the primary DB instance, you can manually promote a Read Replica to become the new primary.
+      - `Read Replicas` are `not used for automatic failover` and do not protect against DB instance failure or Availability Zone failure. `However`, in the event of a failure of the primary DB instance, you can manually promote a Read Replica to become the new primary.

-      - Read Replicas can also be used for disaster recovery purposes, or to maintain a copy of your data in a separate region for geographic redundancy.
+      - `Read Replicas can also be used for disaster recovery purposes`, or to maintain a copy of your data in a separate region for geographic redundancy.

-      - They can also be used for reporting or data warehousing scenarios where you may want to run heavy analytics queries against the replica, offloading that work from the primary database.
+      - They can also `be used for reporting or data warehousing scenarios` where you may want to run heavy analytics queries against the replica, offloading that work from the primary database.

   - `Summary`